|Nutrition Facts (per serving)|

 - The style and quality of the brandy will affect the flavor of this brandy butter.
 Cognac is a nice choice, but your favorite brandy (such as an Armagnac) will do.

-- The butter can be made up to five days in advance and kept in the fridge.
+- The butter can be made up to five days in advance.
+Just keep it covered in the refrigerator so it does not absorb the aromas of other foods.

 How to Store and Freeze